robbfountain/ledmatrix/wiki/WEB_INTERFACE_INSTALLATION.md

 **Note**: The first time the service starts, it will automatically:
 - Create a Python virtual environment (`venv_web_v2`)
-- Install required dependencies (Flask, numpy, requests, etc.)
+- Install required dependencies (Flask, numpy, requests, Google APIs, Spotify, etc.)
 - Install the rgbmatrix module from the local source

-This process may take a few minutes on the first run.
+This process may take several minutes on the first run as it installs all dependencies needed by the LEDMatrix system.

 ### Step 2: Configure Web Interface Autostart